Non-dom tax changes: the FIG regime, CGT and income tax

 Rebasing for capital gains tax

-From 6 April 2025, certain individuals who have previously claimed the remittance basis will be able to rebase their foreign capital assets held personally to their market value on 5 April 2017.
+With effect from 6 April 2025, certain individuals who have previously claimed the remittance basis can rebase their foreign capital assets held personally to their market value on 5 April 2017.

 To qualify for this rebasing relief, the following conditions must be met:

-• The asset must have been situated outside of the UK throughout the period from 6 March 2024 and 5 April 2025 (subject to certain exceptions).
+- The asset must have been situated outside of the UK throughout the period from 6 March 2024 to 5 April 2025 (subject to certain exceptions).

 An individual who is eligible to claim relief under the new FIG regime, who disposes of a foreign asset within the qualifying four-year period, should not be liable to pay UK tax on the gain arising on sale regardless of whether or not the proceeds are remitted to the UK.
 In this case, a rebasing election should not be required.

-Care should be taken when remitting the proceeds received on the sale of foreign assets to the UK.
-Under the current rules, it is not possible to easily separate the gain arising on the sale of an asset from the funds used to purchase it.
-If foreign income or gains have been used to acquire an asset (assessable under the remittance basis regime) bringing the proceeds to the UK could trigger a UK tax charge.
+Care should be taken when remitting the proceeds received on the sale of foreign assets pre-6 April 2025 to the UK.
+It is not possible to easily separate the gain arising on the sale of an asset from the funds used to purchase it.
+If foreign income or gains have been used to acquire an asset (assessable under the historic remittance basis regime) bringing the proceeds to the UK could trigger a UK tax charge.
 The rate of tax applicable would depend on whether the funds are subject to the Temporary Repatriation Facility (see below).

 When changes to the taxation of non-doms were introduced from 6 April 2017, individuals who became deemed UK-domiciled from that date were able to rebase their assets to their value at 5 April 2017.
 This rebasing relief will remain in place although it will be adjusted such that individuals seeking to rely on it do not need to maintain their non-UK domicile under general law from 6 April 2025.